Submitted by: Jennifer

 But now my life comes full circle.
-I raised my daughter to stay away from sex, but to always be safe if she does have sex and to come to me if she ever needs any help in any way.
-I knew my daughter was sexually active when she turned 15 years old, and I knew that because she told me.
-It hurt me deeply knowing that she was having sex, but at the same time I was grateful that we had an open relationship where she could come to me and tell me these things.
+I raised my daughter to stay away from sex, but to always be safe if she does.
+I told her to come to me if she ever needs any help in any way.
+I knew my daughter was sexually active when she turned 15 years old because she told me.
+It hurt me deeply knowing that she was having sex, but I was grateful that we had an open relationship where she could tell me.

 February 2020 and my 19 year old daughter had a medical abortion, but she never told me about it.
-She is an adult and she has the right to make whatever decision she decides is best for her, but she never told me anything about this.
-Of course I have never told her about my two abortions, and I can understand why she would never want to tell me either.
+She is an adult and she has the right to make whatever decision she decides is best for her.
+She never told me anything about this.
+Of course I have never told her about my two abortions.
+I can understand why she would never want to tell me either.

-Two weeks goes by and she goes back for a check-up only to find out that the medical abortion failed and that she would need to have a surgical abortion.
+Two weeks pass and she goes back for a check-up, only to find out that the medical abortion failed.
+She would need to have a surgical abortion.
 Again my daughter never tells me, and on her own she goes back to have the rest of what was left in her removed.
 She was awake for the procedure, and I know every moment about that procedure destroyed her.

 A month later and my daughter comes to me and starts crying uncontrollably.
-It took her 10 minutes to relax and it took her a ton of courage to tell me that she had an abortion.
-I had to be mom in that moment and I had to tell her that everything will be okay, that abortion is normal, that nothing that she did was wrong, and that I still love her unconditionally.
+It took her 10 minutes to relax and a ton of courage to tell me that she had an abortion.
+I had to be mom in that moment.
+I had to tell her that everything will be okay, abortion is normal, and that I still love her unconditionally.

 I also had to have the courage on telling her about my two abortions, something that I never told her before.
 I lied through my teeth and told her that I don’t regret my abortions.
-I had to put on this face and tell her that what I did was natural and that everything turned out good in the end.
+I had to tell her that what I did was natural, and everything turned out ok.

-What I did not tell my daughter, and something that I never will tell her, is that I wish she came to me before she decided on abortion.
-I would have told her to keep the baby, I would have told her that I would help her with raising my grandchild, I would have told her that I would be with her 100% on helping her raise her child.
-My daughter was clearly devastated that she was pregnant, but for some reason my daughter never had the courage to tell me.
+What I did not tell my daughter is that I wish she came to me before she decided on abortion.
+I would have told her to keep the baby.
+I would have told her that I would help her with raising my grandchild.
+I would have told her that I would be with her 100% on helping her raise her child.
+My daughter was clearly devastated that she was pregnant, but for some reason never had the courage to tell me.

 And maybe that’s where I failed?
-Maybe I should have previously told her about my two abortions and that I regret them and that abortion isn’t the right choice?
+Maybe I should have told her about my abortions and that I regret them?
 But I never told her that.

 My daughter would be 6 months pregnant right now.
 I would have loved her unconditionally for having the courage to have a baby, something that I didn’t have the courage for myself.
 But now it’s different.
 I still love her unconditionally, but now I have to live with the knowledge of knowing on what should have been.

 It’s been 25 years since my first abortion, and nearly 15 years for my second.
 I still think about it.
 I still think of what my life could have been if I decided on keeping both pregnancies.
 I’m 42 years old, and I should have a son or daughter who is 14 years old who would be living in this house right now.
-I drove by the high school yesterday realizing that my son or daughter should be going to that high school in a couple months.
+I drove by the high school yesterday realizing that my child should be going to that school soon.
 But that’s never going to happen.

 And here I am sitting here realizing that I should be a grandmother in three more months.
 My daughter had an abortion, and that grandchild is never going to exist.

-I don’t know what to believe, I want to believe that abortion is wrong but I sometimes still try to tell myself that it’s not that big of a deal.
-But I also have to be honest and tell myself that I have destroyed two lives, and my daughter has destroyed one, and we both have to somehow live with that.
+I don’t know what to believe.
+I want to believe that abortion is wrong, but I sometimes still try to tell myself that it’s not that big of a deal.
+I also have to be honest and tell myself that I have destroyed two lives, and my daughter has destroyed one, and we both have to somehow live with that.